-We begin by estimating the effect of an interest rate intervention on output (measured by real GDP per capita) and prices (measured by the CPI) only in the interest of saving space.
-Central Bank mandates usually relate to economic activity and price stability so these two variables are good reference points.
-These results are provided in Table 3.
-These estimates are based on a panel regression that allows the relevant coefficient estimates to vary for each of the three subpopulations that we consider: pegs, floats and bases.
+We begin by estimating the effect of an interest rate intervention on output (measured by log real GDP per capita) and prices (measured by log CPI) -two variables that commonly feature in many central bank mandates.
+These results are provided in Table 3 and are based on a panel regression that allows the relevant coefficient estimates to vary for each of the three subpopulations that we consider: pegs, floats and bases.
 The table evaluates whether estimates across subpopulations are statistically different from one another.
 In addition, we also provide a joint test that, over the 5 horizons considered, the effect of interest rates on output and prices is zero.
 The analysis is conducted over the full and the post-WW2 samples.

-Consider the output responses first.
-These are reported in columns 1 to 3.
+Consider the output responses first, reported in columns 1-3.
 Full sample results indicate some minor differences across subpopulations.
 The p-values of the null that the coefficients are equal is reported in column 4.
-The differences are qualitatively minor, however.
-Turning to the post-WW2 results, p-values from column 4 suggest that if anything, the differences are even less important over this sample.
+The differences are economically minor, however.
+The post-WW2 results in column 4 suggest that if anything, the differences are even less important over this sample.
 Generally speaking, the coefficient estimates have the expected signs.
 An increase in interest rates causes output to decline.
-Note that in all cases the effect is statistically different from zero as reported in the rows labeled H_0 : ATE = 0.
+Note that in all cases the effect is statistically different from zero as reported in the rows labeled $H_0 : LATE = 0$.

-Turning to the price responses, reported in columns 5 to 7, the picture turns murky.
-The overall effect of an interest rate increase on prices in the full sample is essentially null for pegs and floats (columns 5 and 6), with a p-value of 0.30 and 0.93 respectively.
-Bases display an overall negative response, as would be expected.
-Perhaps for this reason the null that the coefficient estimates across subpopulations are equal (column 8) has p-values that are all below 0.10.
+The price responses reported in columns 5-7 fit intuition less neatly.
+The overall effect of an interest rate increase on prices in the full sample (h = 4) is essentially null for pegs and floats (columns 5 and 6 respectively), but negative for bases with a -0.85 significant response in year h = 4.
 The picture changes somewhat for the post-WW2 subsample.
-Some negative signs appear for h = 4 but the responses are generally not very different from zero in the statistical sense.
+Responses are essentially zero for h = 0, 1, and 2.
+Negative signs appear for h = 3, and 4, but the responses are generally not very different from zero in the statistical sense (except for bases, again).